Lilium raises $90M Series B for all-electric flying taxi

 All of which makes it even more curious that Lilium’s founding story paints Wiegand as an almost accidental entrepreneur, first conceiving of Lilium all the way back in November 2013, two years before recruiting his co-founders Sebastian Born, Matthias Meiner and Patrick Nathen.

 Recalls the Lilium CEO: “I was alone when I had the idea that this would be the perfect means of transportation.
 It was more a fun project for me to make some calculations and concept estimations and to see whether it’s physically possible.
-And a friend of mine said, ‘we can do this, you have to do this, it’s just too amazing’.
+And a friend of mine said, ‘hey, you can do this, you have to do this, it’s just too amazing’.
 We had drunk maybe a little bit too much beer, but actually the idea that he had sparked to found a company that builds a new kind of transportation system, it didn’t go away, so I decided to go back to Germany and assemble a founding team and set up a company that builds these aircrafts”.

 On the topic of Lilium’s Munich-based HQ, Wiegand says the jet’s ‘made in Germany’ engineering has been “a very good friend that is well-known,” not least in the eyes of investors.
 “I think people knew that for hardware there is no better place to do it,” he says, noting that Southern Germany is home to world-class and hugely successful engineering companies such as BMW, Siemens, Audi, and Porsche.
 If all goes to plan, perhaps one day Lilium can be added to that list.